SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 For each incoming measurement value, the rule performs the following steps:

-* Check, if the smart rule has a valid data point.
+* Check if the smart rule has a valid data point.
 If not, an alarm with MAJOR severity is sent from the rule engine (CEP) informing that the rule has an invalid configuration.

-* Check, if the rule is activated for the source object.
+* Check if the rule is activated for the source object.

-* Check, if the measurement includes data for the fragment and series (configured data point's parameter).
+* Check if the measurement includes data for the fragment and series (configured data point's parameter).

 * The data of the red and yellow range is collected from either: